EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/how_to_make_a_good_readme.md

 ### Considerations <!-- do not delete this heading and write your text below it -->
 * A good README should describe the purpose and the features of the software.
 * A good README should describe how to execute and to use the code.
-* In a research context, a good README should indicate how the software must be cited.
+* In a research context, a good README should indicate how the software should be cited.
 * In a research context, a good README should indicate the funding agency and the proper acknowledgements.
 * In the context of scientific experiments, a good README should facilitate its reproducibility.